Sherman Adams: New Hampshire governorship

 When Adams took office as governor, New Hampshire was suffering post-war recession.
 He called for frugality and thrift in both personal and state expenditures.
 Retirees were (and are) a significant part of New Hampshire's population; Adams called for increased state aid for the aged, and for legislation which would enable the state's seniors to qualify for Federal Old Age & Survivors Insurance.
 In 1950 he formed a Reorganization Committee to recommend changes in state operations, and he called for the legislature to act on the recommendations.
+It was during his time as Governor that the New Hampshire Right to Work law (which prevented people being forced to join unions) was repealed.

 Adams's clipped New Hampshire twang and calls for frugality made him a virtual poster boy for Republican balanced budget values of the time.
 He served as chairman of the U.S. Conference of Governors (1951–52).

 1952 campaign

 Adams took charge of the Eisenhower campaign in the New Hampshire primary, winning all the delegates to the national convention.
 He campaigned for Eisenhower across the country, was Eisenhower's floor leader at the convention in battling against Senator Robert A. Taft, and impressed Eisenhower with his hard work, mastery of detail, and skill in political maneuvering.
 He became the campaign manager for the 1952 presidential campaign, where he was always at Eisenhower's side.
-He was the obvious choice for White House Chief of Staff—and was the first person in this position to hold the explicit title of "Chief of Staff," which Eisenhower had copied from military practice.
+He was the obvious choice for White House Chief of Staff—and was the first person in this position to hold the explicit title of "Chief of Staff", which Eisenhower had copied from military practice.